Entropy Symmetrization and High-Order Accurate Entropy Stable Numerical Schemes for Relativistic MHD Equations: Introduction

-This paper aims to present entropy analysis and high-order accurate entropy stable finite difference schemes for RMHD equations on Cartesian meshes.
-In comparison with the non-relativistic MHD case, the difficulties in this work mainly come from (\romannumeral1) the unclear symmetrizable form of RMHD equations that admits an entropy pair, and (\romannumeral2) the highly nonlinear coupling between RMHD equations \eqref{eq:RMHD}, which leads to no explicit expression of the primitive variables $(\rho,{\bf v},p) $, entropy variables and the flux $\vec F_i$ in terms of $\vec U$.
+This paper aims to present entropy analysis and high-order accurate entropy stable schemes for the RMHD equations on Cartesian meshes.
+The difficulties in this work mainly come from the highly nonlinear coupling between RMHD equations \eqref{eq:RMHD}, which leads to no explicit expression of the primitive variables $(\rho,{\bf v},p) $, entropy variables and fluxes $\vec F_i$ in terms of $\vec U$.
 The effort and findings in this work include the following:

+\begin{enumerate} \item We show that the conservative form \eqref{eq:RMHD} of RMHD equations is not symmetrizable and thus does not admit a thermodynamic entropy pair.
+A modified RMHD system is proposed by building the divergence-free condition \eqref{eq:DivB} into the equations through adding a source term, which is proportional to $\nabla \cdot {\bf B}$.
+The modified RMHD system is symmetrizable, possesses a convex thermodynamic entropy pair, and is an analogue to the non-relativistic symmetrizable MHD system proposed by Godunov \cite{Godunov1972} and Powell \cite{Powell1995}.
+The Godunov-type entropy symmetrization procedure was also briefly described in \cite{trakhinin2001stability} and was first performed in \cite{ruggeri1981convex} for RMHDs.\footnote{We thank Professor Yuri Trakhinin of Sobolev Institute of Mathematics for drawing our attention to references \cite{ruggeri1981convex,trakhinin2001stability} and for his explanations of these works which we were not aware of.}